geoffreyangus/cs106r/notes/operators/operators.md

 ### Order of Operations

-Remember in math, when you learned that you multiplied numbers of adding them together?
-I am talking about _ordem de operações_, or _order of operations_.
+Remember in math, when you learned that you multiplied numbers before adding them together?
+This is known as the _ordem de operações_, or _order of operations_.
 As it turns out, Python has an order of operations too!
 Do not worry about memorizing the order, you can always reference this section when you need to.
 Here is the complete list, in order of decreasing priority, of the priority of the operators we have learned about.

 1. `**` - Exponentiation (raise to the power)
 2. `*`, `/`, `%` - Multiplication, Division, Remainder Operators